capsule-corp-ternoa/ternoa-enclaves/README.md

 SDK code [Repository](https://github.com/intel/linux-sgx)

-### ● Generate Certificates
-Valid certtificates specific for your machine (URI or IP) should be generated using scripts and config file in ```credentials/certificates/``` folder.
-- TODO : generate certificates in enclave

 ### ● Fetch Metadata
 When metadata of the chain is updated, use ```subxt``` command-line to get new metadata from chain rpc endpoint: